A.J.: Just tell Grace that, uh, that I'll always be with her. Okay? Can you do that?

 Rockhound: Oh, you didn't see that one, huh?

 Harry Stamper: For god's sakes, think about what you're doin'.
 Why are you listening to someone that's a 100,000 miles away?
 We're here, nobody down there can help us.
 So if we don't get this job done, everybody's gone.

 Chick: One minute.

 Harry Stamper: I have been drilling holes in the earth for 30 years.
 And I have never, NEVER missed a depth that I have aimed for.
 And by God, I am not gonna miss this one, I will make 800 feet.

 Harry Stamper: But I can't do it alone, Colonel.
 I need your help.

-Colonel William Sharp: You swear on your daughter's life, on my family's, that you can hit that mark.
+Colonel William Sharp: Do you swear on your daughter's life, on my family's, that you can hit that mark?